japila-books/apache-spark-internals/docs/rpc/RpcEnvConfig.md

 * [[numUsableCores]] Number of CPU cores
 * <<clientMode, clientMode flag>>

-RpcEnvConfig is created when RpcEnv utility is used to xref:rpc:RpcEnv.adoc#create[create an RpcEnv] (using xref:rpc:RpcEnvFactory.adoc[]).
+RpcEnvConfig is created when RpcEnv utility is used to rpc:RpcEnv.md#create[create an RpcEnv] (using rpc:RpcEnvFactory.md[]).

 == [[clientMode]] Client Mode

-When an RPC Environment is initialized xref:core:SparkEnv.adoc#createDriverEnv[as part of the initialization of the driver] or xref:core:SparkEnv.adoc#createExecutorEnv[executors] (using `RpcEnv.create`), `clientMode` is `false` for the driver and `true` for executors.
+When an RPC Environment is initialized core:SparkEnv.md#createDriverEnv[as part of the initialization of the driver] or core:SparkEnv.md#createExecutorEnv[executors] (using `RpcEnv.create`), `clientMode` is `false` for the driver and `true` for executors.

-Copied (almost verbatim) from https://issues.apache.org/jira/browse/SPARK-10997[SPARK-10997 Netty-based RPC env should support a "client-only" mode] and the link:https://github.com/apache/spark/commit/71d1c907dec446db566b19f912159fd8f46deb7d[commit]:
+Copied (almost verbatim) from https://issues.apache.org/jira/browse/SPARK-10997[SPARK-10997 Netty-based RPC env should support a "client-only" mode] and the https://github.com/apache/spark/commit/71d1c907dec446db566b19f912159fd8f46deb7d[commit]:

 "Client mode" means the RPC env will not listen for incoming connections.